News Archive

 Current RailTEC students and faculty attended the American Railway Engineering and Maintenance-of-Way Association (AREMA) 2024 Annual Conference & Expo on 15-18 September at the Kentucky International Convention Center in Louisville.
 In addition, many RailTEC alumni were also in attendance and played a key role in the schedule.

 This year the Dr. William W. Hay Award for Excellence was given to the Long Island Rail Road (LIRR) Main Line Expansion Project which was led by Metropolitan Transportation Authority (MTA) and Arup-Jacobs Engineering.
-Several RailTEC alumni were involved in this project.
+Several RailTEC alumni participated in this project.

 Lin to Present First Hay Seminar of 2024-2025 Series